Improving Communication Skills in Your Work and Personal Relationships

 Be willing to compromise.
 Sometimes, if you can both bend a little, you’ll be able to find a happy middle ground that reduces the stress levels for everyone concerned.
 If you realize that the other person cares much more about something than you do, compromise may be easier for you and a good investment in the future of the relationship.

 Agree to disagree, if necessary, and take time away from the situation so everyone can calm down.
-Take a quick break and move away from the situation.
 Go for a stroll outside if possible, or spend a few minutes meditating.
 Physical movement or finding a quiet place to regain your balance can quickly reduce stress.

 Skill 4: Assert yourself